Kevin Spencer (American football): Cleveland Browns

 Spencer began his NFL career with the Cleveland Browns as a coaching assistant under Bill Belichick in 1991.
-His final season with the team was in 1994.
+His final season with the team was in 1995.

 Oakland Raiders

 Spencer moved to the Oakland Raiders in 1995.
-Under Mike White, he served as quality control coach for the 1995 season.
-In 1996, he was named assistant linebackers coach.
-In 1997, new head coach Joe Bugel named him defensive assistant.
+Under Mike White, he served as special teams coach for the 1995 season.
+In 1996, he was named defensive assistant / special teams coach.
+In 1997, new head coach Joe Bugel named him linebackers coach.

 Indianapolis Colts

 In 1998, Spencer was hired by the Indianapolis Colts as special teams coach Jim E. Mora.
 He held this position until the 2001 season, the same year Mora left the team.

 Pittsburgh Steelers

 Signing with the Pittsburgh Steelers in 2002, Spencer was a member of the staff when the Steelers won Super Bowl XL.
 In 2003, Spencer was named Special Teams Coach of The Year.

 Arizona Cardinals

 Following the 2006 season, former Steelers offensive coordinator Ken Whisenhunt was named head coach of the Arizona Cardinals.
 Spencer was allowed out of the final year of his contract with the Steelers to coach for the Cardinals.
 Spencer made his second Super Bowl appearance in 2009 with the Cardinals.